 A credit union's ability to earn money has an effect on its safety and soundness.
 A credit union can retain its earnings, boosting its capital buffer, or use them to deal with problematic loans, likely making the credit union better prepared to withstand financial trouble.
 However, credit unions that are losing money are less able to do those things.

 MAUI COUNTY scored 26 out of a possible 30 on Bankrate's earnings test, better than the national average of 10.11.

-MAUI COUNTY had a capitalization ratio of 14.00 percent in our test, above the average for all credit unions, a sign that it's on more solid financial footing than its peers.
+MAUI COUNTY had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, suggesting that it's doing better than its peers in this area.